 Shawn W. Burns, Ed.D.

-Shawn Burns is an Associate Research Professor in the War Gaming Department, responsible with colleagues to design, execute, and analyze war games.
-He taught in the in the National Security Decision Making department, and in the College of Distance Education’s web-based Joint Military Operations course.
+Shawn Burns is an Associate Professor in the War Gaming Department, responsible with colleagues to design, execute, and analyze war games.
+He previously taught in the in the National Security Decision Making department, and in the College of Distance Education’s web-based Joint Military Operations course.
 He also served as an operations analyst in the College of Operational And Strategic Leadership’s Assist and Assess Team.

 His paper, An Exploration of the Use of Reflective Practice among Institutions of Higher Education Employing Multinational Gaming, was selected for presentation by the New England Educational Research Organization at its annual meeting in 2014.
 He edited War Gamer’s Handbook: A Guide for Professional War Gamers (Newport: Defense Automated Printing Office, 2013), and Case Studies in Policy Making, 9th Edition (Newport: National Security Decision Making, US Naval War College, August 2005).

 Before joining the Naval War College, he served as a Marine lieutenant colonel helicopter pilot, completing overseas deployments with the 4th Marine Expeditionary Brigade, 22nd and 24th Marine Expeditionary Units, and the Second Air/Naval Gunfire Liaison Company.
-He is a graduate of the Defense Systems Management College program manager’s course, and was certified as a Level III Acquisition Professional.
+He is a graduate of the Defense Systems Management College program manager’s course, and certified as a Level III Acquisition Professional.